Celeb chef supports STEPS to success

 Chef and TV presenter Alastair McLeod has made a special visit to STEPS Pathways College.
-The innovative college, which specialises in teaching independence skills to young adults with disabilities and autism, is located in Caloundra on the Sunshine Coast and has been offering life-changing opportunities to young people since 2017.
+The innovative college specialises in teaching independence skills to young adults with disabilities and autism.
+Located in Caloundra on the Sunshine Coast, STEPS has been offering life-changing opportunities to young people since 2017.

-McLeod’s appearance comes after the announcement that he will be lending his culinary skills to the STEPS Grand Winter Ball, a premier event which raises money so that the STEPS Pathways College can continue to help young adults with disabilities and autism gain their independence, follow their passions and build a brighter future.
+McLeod’s appearance comes after the announcement that he will be lending his culinary skills to the STEPS Grand Winter Ball.
+This premier event raises money so that the STEPS Pathways College can continue to help young adults with disabilities and autism gain their independence, follow their passions and build a brighter future.

 “It’s such a wonderful opportunity to support a charity that does really great things for the community,” says McLeod, who was born in Belfast but now calls Brisbane home.